 Instructions

-- Preheat oven to 375 degrees.
+- Preheat oven to 375 °F.

-- Form mixture into Tablespoon-sized balls.
+- Shape the mixture into tablespoon-sized balls.

 Toni | Boulder Locavore